apache/druid/docs/querying/lookups.md

 This will replace the `site_id_customer1` lookup in the `realtime_customer1` with the definition above.

-Make sure to assign a unique version identifier each time you update a lookup extractor factory.
-If the version already exists, the call will fail.
+Assign a unique version identifier each time you update a lookup extractor factory.
+Otherwise the call will fail.

 ### Get all lookups